 This year is the 5th July Reconciliation Month at WCWRC.

 2017 marked the 150th birthday of the country we call Canada, here on Turtle Island.
-In light of the Truth and Reconciliation Commission’s Final Report and the discrimination and racism that the women we support face every day, we were not in the mood to celebrate.
-We felt we needed to meaningfully commit and dedicate resources to reconciliation instead.
-From then on, we declared July as Reconciliation Month at WCWRC.
+In light of the Truth and Reconciliation Commission’s Final Report and the discrimination and racism that the women we support face every day, there was no cause for celebration.
+Instead, there was a need to meaningfully commit and dedicate resources to reconciliation.
+From then on, July was declared Reconciliation Month at WCWRC.

-We started by reading the Calls to Action of the TRC and made a public commitment to focus on the ones that directly impact our work.
-Two years ago, we read the National Inquiry into MMIWG Calls for Justice and added 31 of the calls to our commitments.
+It began with reading the Calls to Action of the TRC and making a public commitment to focus on the ones that directly impact our work.
+Two years ago, staff read the National Inquiry into MMIWG Calls for Justice and added 31 of the calls to our commitments.

-Last year, we adapted to the pandemic and began Monday morning smudges with Jojo on Facebook Live.
+Last year, adapting to the pandemic included starting Monday morning smudges with Jojo on Facebook Live.
 We encourage you to join Jojo as she starts every week this month in a good way.

-This year, as the bodies of children who died at residential schools are recovered (read our statement here), we enter Reconciliation Month in mourning and in solidarity with all survivors and the generations that continue to be impacted by the trauma of this government-sanctioned genocide.
+This year, as the bodies of children who died at residential schools are recovered (read our statement here), we enter Reconciliation Month in mourning.
+WCWRC stands in solidarity with all survivors and the generations that continue to be impacted by the trauma of this government-sanctioned genocide.

-Throughout July we will be posting on our social media about people and organizations from Winnipeg, Manitoba, Canada, and the world who are fighting to protect all our relations: the land, the water, and the people.
+Throughout July, our social media accounts will showcase people and organizations from Winnipeg, Manitoba, Canada, and the world.
+All of them are currently fighting to protect all our relations: the land, the water, and the people.